CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

     1. Open Internet Information Service (IIS) Manager.
     1. In the left pane, expand the server node.
     1. Click `Application Pools` to display a list of the Application Pools.
-    1. Right-click the `Cortex Gateway` application pool and select `Stop`.
+    1. Right-click the `CORTEX Gateway` application pool and select `Stop`.

     {{% alert title="Note" %}}Failure to stop the application pool will result in a permissions error when installing Gateway.{{% /alert %}}